coreeng/core-platform-docs/content/app/secrets-and-vars-via-p2p.md

 ## Passing variables via the P2P and ENV_VARS

-The above steps will pass variables and secrets in to GitHub actions, but because we use re-usable workflows in GitHub actions additional steps are necessary to explicitly pass them through to the environment that invokes the Makefile, and then changes are necessary in the Makefile to pass environment variables through to the application itself.
+The above steps will pass variables and secrets in to GitHub actions, but because we use re-usable workflows in GitHub actions additional steps are necessary to explicitly pass them through to the execution context that invokes the Makefile, and then changes are necessary in the Makefile to pass environment variables through to the application itself.

 ### Updating the P2P workflow